 The cause of your congenital scoliosis is not clear.
 It is due to a hereditary reason and involves bones in your back known as vertebrae sometimes fusing and growing in a crooked manner.

 Identified early, congenital scoliosis can be operated on and an influence on the growth of your spine can be achieved.
 However, this is a complex surgery, where timing and great consideration are required.
 Please note that serious consideration should be done if you are involved in a condition of congenital scoliosis as surgical intervention can influence your whole quality of life.
-Seek numerous opinions if needed.
+Seek professional opinion on this and more than one if needed.
 It is time and money well spent.